dongdongjssy/risk-api/README.md

 It will recursively find all files end with `_test.go` and gives a report of coverage.

-The project contains two test files:
+The project contains one test files:

-- `validate_state_test.go` unit tests for utils.
 - `risk_handlers_test.go` integration tests for each apis, including both success and failure scenarios.

 Following is an example of report after running test: